 BARTLETT ENVIRONMENTAL DESIGN PRIZE

-Members of the Max Fordham team have been tutoring at UCL Bartlett School of Architecture for more than a decade.
-We’ve established a great relationship with the University over that time and we formally recognised that relationship by sponsoring an award at the annual student Summer Show.
+Members of the Max Fordham team have been tutoring at UCL Bartlett School of Architecture for many years.
+We’ve established a great relationship with the University over that time and we formally recognised that relationship in 2013 by sponsoring an award at the annual student Summer Show.

-In 2013 we inaugurated the Max Fordham Environmental Design Prize, given to the 5th year design project that demonstrates the greatest level of ambition, originality, technical innovation and philosophical rigour in the field of environmental design and sustainability.
+The Max Fordham Environmental Design Prize is given to the 5th year design project that demonstrates the greatest level of ambition, originality, technical innovation and philosophical rigour in the field of environmental design and sustainability.

 The prize consists of £1,000 to help the student cover project-related expenses.
 In addition, they present their project to our whole practice and receive ideas from our engineers and sustainability consultants to help them further develop the environmental premise of the project.

 2021 'THE 4TH EPOCH - REINHABITING DESOLATE LANDSCAPES': JACK SPENCEView

 The project highlights the significant climate threats facing the UK's coastlines and considers a potential response by reinhabiting the historic Hurst Castle, Hampshire, and proposing an associated gamified landscape.
 Hurst Castle has evolved over the last five centuries and is now situated at the forefront of a climatic invasion relating to an increase in extreme weather events and anticipated sea level rises.